swarbler/bestof/home/bathroom/shower.md

 - **better:** *Turkish cotton towel*
 - **waffle:** Onsen

-> Turkish cotton towels are very absorbant and dry faster than traditional towels.
+> Turkish cotton towels (Peshtemal) are very absorbant and dry faster than traditional towels.
 Waffle towels also dry much faster than traditional towels.

+> Another good option for a traditional cotton towels are those from Red Land Cotton

 #### Linen